St Anne's Catholic Church, North Bondi: Description

 Cream bricks internally blend with the sandstone trim to the arches, window reveals and sculptures.
 The plan of the church is based on an axial nave and aisles terminating in apses at the sanctuary end.
 A shrine to house a relic of St Anne is placed on the west aisle.
 A panelled timber confessional is located at the southern end of this aisle.
 The piety store (originally another confessional) at the southern end of the eastern aisle is of a similar style to the two confessionals on the western side of the church, but has been altered.
 The nave ceiling is constructed of panels of redwood timber boarding between trusses.
 The aisles also have panelled redwood boarded ceilings with recessed amber glass lights.
 Below the gallery, the ceiling is timber panelling.
 Twelve Stations of the Cross are located between the aisle arches and windows and at the south end of the church over the arches to the side aisles.
 Brick corbels beneath the stations contain lights to illuminate the stations at night.
 Ten bronze pendant lanterns designed by the architects light the nave.
 Cranked concrete buttresses hidden in the walls are connected horizontally by a beam in the nave waft below the clerestory.
 The aisle roof carries the weight of the nave, roof trusses to the foundations.
 A gallery at the rear of the church is supported on hardwood adzed beams themselves supported on stone piers.
 To alleviate problems of echo on the face brick the rear internal wall of the gallery is built with honeycomb brickwork with the interstices backed with small squares of an acoustic material, Celotex.
 The timber pews are original and were probably designed by the architects.
 The church had timber flooring with modern red carpet on the aisles between the pews, however green carpet covering the entirely of the nave and aisles flooring was introduced first in 1980 and expanded to cover all but the sanctuary in the late 1990s.
-All carvings in the church were executed by Mr Magness M. Swan to the design of the architect (National Trust listing card).
+All carvings in the church were executed by Mr Magness M. Swan to the design of the architect.

 The apses on the north side were not built in the initial work of the 1930s but were constructed in the 1960s under the supervision of Joseph Fowell, one of the original architects, and form an harmonious addition.
 A half dome over the nave apse is lined with timbers in a herringbone radiating arrangement supported on a semi circular sandstone arcade.
 The apse houses a sandstone baldachino, designed to complement the arcade.
 The apse to the eastern aisle was also built at this time.
 The apse for the western aisle which was part of the original scheme was not built.